decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 	![]({{ site.baseurl }}/images/media/linkedw-collection.png)

-	*Only accepted Third Parties will see the “New Linked Wearables Collection” option in the Builder.*
+	*Only managers of accepted Third Parties will see the “New Linked Wearables Collection” option in the Builder.*

 2. Choose a name for the collection and an ID